-These simple steps will help to keep you and your family safe while out walking in our park.
-Continue reading “Stay safe in Uluru’s extreme temperatures”
+These simple steps will help to keep you and your family safe while out walking in our parks and gardens.
+Continue reading “Keep cool in extreme temperatures”

 When temperatures soar there is a risk of serious heat-related incidents.
 These tips should help you get the most out of your holiday even if the mercury is rising.
 When it’s very hot it’s important to walk only in the cooler parts of the day – in summer we strongly recommend you walk only in the early morning, before 11.00 am.

 Whether you are a professional, amateur or opportunistic photographer, no-one comes away from the Uluru-Kata Tjuta National Park without at least one obligatory photograph of sunrise or sunset.
 Many come away with both which of course is ideal in this unique landscape!

 Guest bloggers Corinne Le Gall and Maree Clout went in search of the perfect photograph Continue reading “Sunrise to sunset at Uluru”

 This blog first appeared on the Christmas Island Tourism Association blog.
 It is reproduced with their kind permission.